NinoDiscord/Nino/README.md

 ### Normal
 This step isn't finished due to the rewrite not being stable.

+### Migrating from v0.x -> v1.x
+If you used v0.x in the past, this is the process on how to migrate:

+- 1. Run `rei convert ...` to convert the documents into JSON, this process should take a while if there is a lot of cases or warnings.
+- 2. Run `node scripts/migrate.js <directory>`, where `<directory>` is the directory Rei converted your database to.

 ## Example `config.yml` file
 - Replace `<discord token>` with your Discord bot's token